swift-conductor/conductor-docs/docs/devguide/how-tos/Workers/build-a-java-task-worker.md

 | pollInterval | int | Interval in milliseconds at which the server should be polled for tasks. | 1000 |
 | pollOutOfDiscovery | boolean | If set to true, the instance will poll for tasks regardless of the discovery status.
 This is useful while running on a dev machine. | false |

-Further, these properties can be set either by a `Worker` implementation or by setting the following system properties in the JVM:
+Further, these properties can be set either by a `AbstractWorker` implementation or by setting the following system properties in the JVM:

 | Name | Description |
 | --- | --- |